 Cleanaway: KKR paid $1.83 billion to Brambles for the BIS Cleanaway business in 2006 and then sold the Cleanaway element to Transpacific Industries just 10 months later for $1.25 billion, generating an estimated $200 million profit.
 Transpacific later almost went broke after loading up with too much debt on acquisitions and KKR still retains the old Brambles Industrial Services business which is doing well servicing the mining boom.

-Coates Hire: Carlyle Group and the Kerry Stokes-backed National Hire paid an excessive $2.2 billion for the equipment hire firm in late 2007 as the market peaked and despite retalively strong operational performance, has struggled to generate a positive return after the GFC.
+Coates Hire: Carlyle Group and the Kerry Stokes-backed National Hire paid an excessive $2.2 billion for the equipment hire firm in late 2007 as the market peaked and despite relatively strong operational performance, it initially struggled to generate a positive return after the GFC.
 However, conditions then turned and Stokes's Seven Group Holdings ended up taking out Carlyle and moving to 100% ownership of Coates by paying $517m for Carlyle's 53.3% stake in September 2017.

 Consolidated Pastoral: UK private equity firm Terra Firma paid $425 million for the Packer family's Australian cattle portfolio in March 2009 just as global markets were bottoming after the GFC.